alphagov/govwifi/README.md

 returning the user's password to be checked on the RADIUS side.
 This is the point where we could implement building-specific restrictions, for example based on the user's signup journey (email or text); or, in case of email registrations, the specific email domain the user has signed up with.
+We could also consider removing the special case for health check.

 **Post-Auth**

 This is a ping-back from the RADIUS server to confirm if the authentication was successful.
 The result is "Access-Accept" if so, "Access-Reject" otherwise.
-At this point, if it was successful we start a session for the user (add a new session record) with the current time as start and other user and site-specific values.
+At this point, if it was successful we start a session for the user (add a new session record to the database) with the current time as start and other user and site-specific values.
 The response header sent back to the RADIUS server is 204 OK (No content) in either of the above cases, however it is 404 (Not found) if the result received was not recognised.